Wyndham Grand Orlando Bonnet Creek Resort Review

 There was even a little pirate-theming.
 My kind of place…

-Every now and then, you’ll encounter a sign that indicates certain wildlife in the area.
+Now and then, you’ll encounter a sign that indicates certain wildlife in the area.
 Koi food is available if you would like to feed the fish.

 It felt like every age group was taken into consideration.
 I could see children, teens, young adults, parents, and grandparents all having a pleasant time here.